deepakkamboj/playwright-ai-reporter/README.md

 ### **General**

 <details>
-<summary><strong>What is Playwright Smart Reporter?</strong></summary>
+<summary><strong>What is Playwright AI Reporter?</strong></summary>

-Playwright Smart Reporter is an enterprise-grade, AI-powered test reporter for Playwright that automatically analyzes test failures, creates bug reports, generates fix suggestions, and can even submit auto-healing pull requests.
+Playwright AI Reporter is an enterprise-grade, AI-powered test reporter for Playwright that automatically analyzes test failures, creates bug reports, generates fix suggestions, and can even submit auto-healing pull requests.
 It uses a flexible provider-based architecture that supports multiple AI services, bug trackers, databases, and notification systems.
 </details>

 <details>